8 Mind-Bending Games with Sanity Meters You Need to Try

-What is Sanity in Videogames?
+What are Sanity Meters in Video Games?

 1. Elona